XRPLF/xrpl-dev-portal/content/concepts/introduction/xrp-ledger-overview.md

 ## The Digital Asset for Payments

 XRP is a digital asset native to the XRP Ledger.
 Anyone with a cryptographic key and an internet connection can receive, hold, and send XRP to anyone else.
-XRP's creators have developed it to be a desirable bridge currency that can facilitate trades in any other currency.
+XRP's creators have developed it to be a desirable bridge currency that can enable trades in any other currency.
 XRP has many properties which make it an appealing asset for many other use cases, too:

 - **[Censorship-Resistant Transaction Processing][]:** No single party decides which XRP transactions succeed or fail, and no one can "roll back" a transaction after it completes.
 As long as those who choose to participate in the network keep it healthy, they can send and receive XRP in seconds.
 - **[Fast, Efficient Consensus Algorithm][]:** The XRP Ledger's consensus algorithm settles transactions in 4 to 5 seconds, processing at a throughput of up to 1500 transactions per second.
 These properties put XRP at least an order of magnitude ahead of other top digital assets.